Have you been waiting for a sign that it’s finally the right time to start focusing on you?

 THIS is your sign.

-“I should just be able to handle all of this on my own.”
+• “I should be able to handle all of this on my own.
+Everyone else seems to.”

 Chelsea Brieman, Ph.D. | Clinical Psychologist